 Title 19, chapter 6, MCA, identifies the policies concerning the sale of surplus property and the distribution of the sale proceeds back to the general fund or the appropriate enterprise or internal service fund or designated account.
 For additional information, please contact Kristin Harbuck in Property Management at 406-994-5504.

-340.00 Exceptions to Delegated Purchasing Authority: Per ARM 2.5.301, 2.5.604(6), & 2.5.607, delegated purchasing authority and competitive procedures are not necessary for the following (see Appendix AC):
+340.00 Exceptions to Delegated Purchasing Authority*: Per ARM 2.5.301, 2.5.604(6), & 2.5.607, delegated purchasing authority and competitive procedures are not necessary for the following (see Appendix AC):